-- 3) A reliable source of metal for welding practices required by the students needs to be secured and maintained. - 4) Improvements are needed in the efforts to attract new Adjunct Welding faculty.
-We could improve our welding program with the addition of new faculty educators who are engaged in the current modern welding industry. - 5) The expansion of engagement by industrial partnership and related industrial groups that will connect students with employment opportunities.
-This improved industrial engagement will lead to continued student placement and future enrollment growth. - 6) Continuous improvement must be implemented within the welding program to maintain valid industrial best practices.
-This effort shall include adopting new industrial technologies, related tools and equipment.
+- 3) A reliable source of metal for welding practices required by the students needs to be secured and maintained.
+Improvement in industry based material contributions should be developed and maintained.
+Increased partnerships between the Welding program and local employers will be critical to achieving this improvement. - 4) Improvements are needed in the efforts to attract new Adjunct Welding faculty.
+We could improve our welding program with the addition of new faculty educators who are engaged in the current modern welding industry.

+5) The expansion of engagement by industrial partnership and related industrial groups that will connect students with employment opportunities.
+This improved industrial engagement will lead to continued student placement and future enrollment growth.

+- 6) Continuous improvement must be implemented within the welding program to maintain valid industrial best practices.
+This effort shall include adopting - new industrial technologies, related tools and equipment.
 Our program shall continue to base our internal improvements on current data gathered from various national professional organizations.
 These organizations include the American Welding Society and the Fabricators and Manufactures Association.